DanielBMarkham/Info-Ops/manuscript/chapter13.md

 What's happened with analysis is much the same as what happened to music before Beethoven: the form, ritual, paperwork, and pageant part is all that it means to people.
 We've done this so much that most people hardly ever even use the term "analysis", although that's what they spend most of their time doing.

 How many project kick-off meetings are there where they make good speeches, you meet the bosses, and you leave with a feeling of success -- but you don't have a common grasp of what, exactly it is that you're doing and why, how everything relates to everything else.
-Yes, you were told, using plain English and wonderful prose, but without group consensus, without questioning, without a shared model, without **Analysis**, it's all just happy talk "We're going to implement the gestalt into a prepared and willing niche" is a joke.
+Yes, you were told, using plain English and wonderful prose, but without group consensus, without questioning, without a shared model, without **Analysis**, it's all just happy talk.
+"We're going to implement the gestalt into a prepared and willing niche," is a joke.
 Business buzzwords have become their own form of humor.
 But it's not far from what many people hear in kickoffs.

 How many meetings share data in various forms, graphs, charts, projections, cohorts, and so on -- but it's not universally understood how the data fits into everything else that's going on?
-Or if the meaning is understood, does the fact that new analysis is needed get to the people that need to know?
+Or if the meaning is understood, does the fact that new analysis is needed, does that get to the people that need to know?
 We have a library of important information in our heads.
 Where's the card catalog system?

 There are no warning lights that go off when communication fails.
 There's no klaxon sounding, there's no horn that blasts.
 When communication fails, it fails without a trace.
 People talk, they smile, they leave.
 All with different mental models.
 You don't find out about that until much, much later.
 Many times it is not a happy experience.
 Information doesn't get where it needs to go.
 People die.

-We won't be writing any major symphonies, but now that we know how to take "analysis sketches", let's take those sketches and assemble them into things we use in our day-to-day life.
+We won't be writing any major symphonies, but now that we know how to take "analysis sketches," let's take those sketches and assemble them into things we use in our day-to-day life.

-Just like Beethoven started with sounds he heard in nature for many of his great works -- birdsong, brooks, wind, storms, people talking, pub music -- we start with our analysis notes and transform them into whatever we need too.
+Just like Beethoven started with sounds he heard in nature for many of his great works -- birdsong, brooks, wind, storms, people talking, pub music -- we start with our analysis notes and transform them into whatever we need.

 We want to be able to take and annotate our notes without using a complicated tool, then organize and share them automatically without any extra work.
 If we're getting together for Analysis we should do that.
 Analysis.
 If we're moving around lists, models, and data organized into our important concepts, then we should do that.
 They're two separate things.